Uniswap/v4-core/CONTRIBUTING.md

 `yarn prettier` to run the formatter (runs both typescript and solidity formatting)

-`forge snapshot`to update the forge gas snapshots
+`forge snapshot`to update the forge gas snapshots.
+Note these must use a static fuzz seed, so please `source .env`, use `FOUNDRY_FUZZ_SEED=0x4444`, or use `just snapshots` when running forge snapshots.

 `forge test` to run forge tests